GiovaniFonseca/Stuff4Trip/README.md

 ### Contents

 ### Media
- - The Hero-Image are from the free website: [Pexels](https://www.pexels.com/)
+ - The Main-Image are from the free website: [Pexels](https://www.pexels.com/)
- - The icons used inside the page are from: [Fontawesome](https://fontawesome.com/)
  - Icon for the website: [Favicon](https://favicon.io/)